syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Filtering.md

 void sfDataGrid_FilterPopupShown(object sender, Syncfusion.WinForms.DataGrid.Events.FilterPopupShownEventArgs e)
 {
-    //Check whether the rows freezed in SfDataGrid .
+    //Check whether the rows frozen in SfDataGrid .
     //If it is true means ,the default value loaded in FilterElement . if (this.sfDataGrid.FrozenRowCount < 1)
         return;

-    //Get the columnname which is going to be applied Filtering var columnName = e.Column.MappingName;
+    //Get the column name which is going to be applied Filtering var columnName = e.Column.MappingName;

-    //Gets proerty access provider for getting forzen rows display value var provider = this.sfDataGrid.View.GetPropertyAccessProvider();
+    //Gets property access provider for getting frozen rows display value var provider = this.sfDataGrid.View.GetPropertyAccessProvider();

     //Get the corresponding FilterElement of the column